Poecilia

 Poecilia is a genus of fishes in the family Poeciliidae of the order Cyprinodontiformes.
-These livebearers are native to fresh, brackish and salt water in the Americas, and some species in the genus are euryhaline.
-A few have adapted to living in waters that contain high levels of toxic hydrogen sulfide (H_{2}S) and a population of P. mexicana lives in caves (other populations of this species are surface-living).
+These livebearers are native to fresh, brackish and, saltwater in the Americas, and some species in the genus are euryhaline.
+A few have adapted to living in waters that contain high levels of toxic hydrogen sulfide (H_{2}S), and a population of P. mexicana lives in caves (other populations of this species are surface-living).

-Some common and widespread species are often kept as aquarium fish, while other have very small ranges and are seriously threatened.
+Some common and widespread species are often kept as aquarium fish, while others have very small ranges and are seriously threatened.
 Species in Poecilia are called mollies (e. g.
 P. sphenops) or guppies (e. g.
 P. reticulata) depending on body shape.

 Micropoecilia has been proposed to be included as a subgenus of Poecilia.

 Taxonomy and etymology

 Poecilia was first proposed as a genus in 1801 by the German naturalists Marcus Elieser Bloch and Johann Gottlob Theaenus Schneider when the described Poecilia vivipara as a new species.
 P. vivipara was subsequently designated as the type species of the genus by Pieter Bleeker in 1864.
 It is the type genus of the subfamily Poeciliinae and of the family Poeciliidae.
 Poecilia refers to the Greek word poikilos, which means "variegated" or "speckled", an allusion to the coloration and pattern of the type species, as well as that of and other related fishes, such as Fundulus heteroclitus which Bloch & Schneider classified in this genus.